endorlabs/pattern-library/queries/README.md

 -----

-All examples that use `curl` assume you have an API key and secret in the same environment variables `endorctl` would expect, and that you've set up your host so that `curl` can traverse any egress controls on your network transparently.
+All examples that use `curl` (files that begin `curl-`) assume you have an API key and secret in the same environment variables `endorctl` would expect, and that you've set up your host so that `curl` can traverse any egress controls on your network transparently.